 - Enhance their product sampling strategies

-- Craft and implement better product sampling campaign
+- Craft and implement better product sampling campaigns

 What's the science behind consumer sampling programs?

-These 3 major consumer insights explain exactly why a traditional or digital product sampling campaign can benefit your business and magnify the success of your brand's marketing objectives:
+These three significant consumer insights explain precisely why a traditional or digital product sampling campaign can benefit your business and magnify the success of your brand's marketing objectives:

 1. Risk Aversion

-By implementing their own product sampling program, businesses are able to create a much stronger first impression than most other types of digital marketing or direct marketing ever could.
+By implementing their own product sampling program, businesses can create a much stronger first impression than most other types of digital marketing or direct marketing ever could.

 Related Article: Maximize the Success of Your Product Sampling Campaign